 Hiking the Trails at Torrey Pines State Natural Preserve

-Seeing that our time was limited, we decided that rather than climbing up a very long and steep hill, parking next to the Torrey Pines Visitor Center would be a better idea.
+Seeing that our time was limited, we decided that parking next to the Torrey Pines Visitor Center would be better than climbing up a very long and steep hill.

 We started our adventure going on the High Overlook Trail and continued to the Parry Grove Trail, which has 118 steps going down the bluff.
-I have to say that going down those stairs was my favorite part of the day.
-It allowed me to get some magnificent shots of the vegetation on the bluffs.
+I have to say that going down those stairs was my favorite part of the day, and it allowed me to get magnificent shots of the bluff vegetation.

-One of the unique things about Torrey Pines State Natural Reserve is the Maritime succulent scrub, which is only found here in San Diego as well as in Northern Baja California, Mexico.
+One of the unique things about Torrey Pines State Natural Reserve is the Maritime succulent scrub, which is only found here in San Diego and Northern Baja, California, Mexico.

-And let us not also forget that the endangered Torrey pine tree (Pinus torreyana) is only found to grow wild at this reserve, and Santa Rosa Island, which is off the coast of Santa Barbara (about 190 miles north).
+And let us not forget that the endangered Torrey pine tree (Pinus torreyana) is only found to grow wild at this reserve and on Santa Rosa Island, off the coast of Santa Barbara (about 190 miles north).

 A Rare Sight on Torrey Pines State Beach

-We ended our day by going down to the beach to relax a bit.
+We ended our day by going down to the beach to relax.
 While I was looking south, I noticed that there was an Osprey!
 I walked over to get a closer photo.
-I have always heard that there was an Osprey nest located in the Torrey Pines State Beach Bluffs, but I was never lucky enough to find it.
+I have always heard that an Osprey nest was located in the Torrey Pines State Beach Bluffs, but I was never lucky enough to find it.
 Well, today was the day!

 July San Diego Beach Days Are My Favorite Days!

 Two important days happen in July, my birthday and my wedding anniversary.
 As a long-standing tradition (on my part), I always go to the beach on these two special days, and this year was no exception.